Chi-Square Test

 4. Monte Carlo Simulation for Chi-Square Test

 When the sample size is very small or when expected frequencies are too low, the Chi-Square distribution may not provide accurate p-values.
-In such cases, Monte Carlo simulation can be used to generate an empirical distribution of the test statistic, providing a more accurate significance level.
+The Monte Carlo simulation can generate an empirical test statistic distribution in such cases, providing a more accurate significance level.

 5. Bayesian Chi-Square Test